You’re going to Copenhagen? Lucky you!

 Copenhagen has a very reliable and wide spanding public transportation system.
 In central Copenhagen there’s Metro, busses, S-train and harbourbus (small ferries) which run on the same ticket and zone-system.

 If you are planning on moving around a lot, a CityPass is the cheapest and most flexible option.
 It can be bought before you arrive and for either 24, 48, 72 or 120 hours.
-Read more and buy CityPass.
-The CityPass will also work from the Airport to my place near Amagerbro Station.
+The CityPass will also work from and to the airport.
+Otherwise it’s possible to buy single tickets either through the “DOT”-app or the machine at the stations.

 A full day og biking in Copenhagen would take you through a lot of the city.
 If the weather is good or even just fair, it’s a great and flexible way to go.